preview

 Nicotine replacement therapies are one of the most commonly recognised ways to stop smoking.
 Available as gumpatchesmouth spraysnasal spraysinhalators or lozenges, nicotine replacement products give your body the nicotine you need to satisfy a craving.
 This may help to reduce any anxiety, restlessness or irritability you feel at trying to quit smoking.

 Crucially, these products don’t contain the nasty chemicals that cigarettes do.
 This allows you to replace the nicotine when you need to, before gradually reducing the replacement product until you no longer need it.
-The current evidence is that all forms of nicotine replacement increase your chances of successfully stopping smoking.
+The current evidence suggests that all forms of nicotine replacement increase your chances of successfully stopping smoking.

 Some forms of nicotine replacement are designed to be started before your quit date.
 Pre-Quit NiQuitin is designed to be used for 2 to 4 weeks before you quit for good.
 This may make it feel easier to stick to your stop date, increasing your chance of success.